CS208 Logic & Algorithms

 Question 5, Induction (7 marks)

 The following questions all require proofs by induction using the Peano axioms for arithmetic.
-In some cases, additional consequences of those axioms that were proved there are required.
-This have been provided as additional assumptions.
+In some cases, additional consequences of those axioms that were proved on that page are required.
+These have been provided as additional assumptions.

 Question 5(a) (1 mark)